nazarb/2025_levees_DL/README.md

 # Leveraging Big Multitemporal Multisource Satellite Data and Artificial Intelligence for the Detection of Complex and Invisible Features - the Case of Extensive Irrigation Mapping: Swin UNETR levee detection model

-Buławka, Nazarij, Hector A. Orengo, Felipe Lumbreras Ruiz, Iban Berganzo-Besga and Ekta Gupta. n.d.
-‘Leveraging Big Multitemporal Multisource Satellite Data and Artificial Intelligence for the Detection of Complex and Invisible Features - the Case of Extensive Irrigation Mapping’.
+Buławka, N., Orengo, H. A., Lumbreras Ruiz, F., Berganzo-Besga, I., & Gupta, E. (2026).
+Leveraging big multitemporal multisource satellite data and artificial intelligence for the detection of complex and invisible features—The case of extensive irrigation mapping.
+Archaeological Prospection, 2158411.

 *In publication*